szilard/benchm-ml/README.md

 **Update (January 2018):** A more modern approach would use docker for fully automated installing of all ML software and automated timing/running of tests (which would make it more easy to rerun the tests on new versions of the tools, would make them more reproducible etc).
-This approach has been actually used in a leaner version of these benchmark on the top performing GBM implementations, see [here](https://github.com/szilard/GBM-perf).
+This approach has been actually used in a leaner version of this benchmark on the top performing GBM implementations, see [here](https://github.com/szilard/GBM-perf).

 ## Results